jimy-byerley/arrex/README.md

 Arrex
 -----

-Arrex is a module that allows to create type arrays much like numpy.ndarray and array.array, but resizeable and using any kind of element.
+Arrex is a module that allows to create type arrays much like `numpy.ndarray` and `array.array`, but resizeable and using any kind of element, not only numbers.

 The elements must be extension-types (eg. class created in compiled modules) and must have a packed and copyable content: a fixed size and no reference or pointers.